General questions about kidney stones

 WHAT ARE SYMPTOMS OF KIDNEY STONES?

 Kidney stones often do not cause any symptoms and can go undiagnosed.
 When a stone leaves the kidney, it travels to the bladder through the ureters.
-The stone can become lodged in the ureter, blocking the flow of urine out of the kidney, causing the kidney to swell (hydronephrosis), resulting in pain.
+The stone can become lodged in the ureter, block urine flow out of the kidney, and cause the kidney to swell (hydronephrosis), resulting in pain.